examon/bsc_msc_thesis/design.md

 ```

 Since we know that there are data dependencies between instructions, we can
-construct graph G where V is set of vertecies (in our case vertex is instruction)
+construct graph G where V is set of vertices (in our case vertex is instruction)
-and E is set of edges (in our case, edge between vertecies V1 and V2 represents
+and E is set of edges (in our case, edge between vertices V1 and V2 represents
 data dependency between instruction V1 and V2).